 The death of a child is a martyrdom of the soul.
 In love, we give our self, not “some thing,” to the one loved.
 With a child, we literally give a part of our self in our body.
 Half the chromosomes that determine the physical constitution of a newly conceived person come from mom, half from dad.
 God creates the child’s soul, unique unto himself or herself.
 Yet, even the soul of a child reflects his or her parents in some manner, while at the same time being full his or her own, because the body and soul of a person are inseparable from conception until death.

-Another illustration of grief as love is when Jesus, as a twelve year old boy, was separated from Mary and Joseph in the Temple (Luke 2:41-52).
+Another illustration of grief as love is when Jesus, as a twelve-year-old boy, was separated from Mary and Joseph in the Temple (Luke 2:41-52).
 This temporary loss and separation was a prefiguring of the grief Mary was to endure at the cross where she again was separated for three days until the Resurrection on Easter morning.
 St. Bonaventure, a Bishop and Doctor of the Church who died in 1274, describes beautifully the grief of Mary and Joseph at the loss of Jesus.

 “Then the mother, crushed with bitter grief, with tears cried, ‘He has not returned with me.
 I see I have not taken care enough of my Child;’ and she rushed out, late as it was, with all the composure she could command, and went from house to house making inquiries about Him, and saying, ‘Have you seen my Son?’
 ‘Have you not seen my Son?’ hardly knowing, so great was her grief and ardent desire, what she said.
 And Joseph, also in tears, followed her.
 And what rest, think you, could they find, when they found not Him—and especially His mother, who loved Him so devotedly?
 For although her friends sought to console her, she could in no wise be comforted.
 For what was it to lose Jesus?
 Behold her and condole with her, for her soul is in bitter anguish, for never since she was born did she experience grief like this.
 Let us not, then, be disturbed when trouble comes, seeing that the Lord did not spare His own mother.
-As it is His own to whom especially He permits tribulations to come, and they are the signs of His love, it is good for us to have them.”
+As it is His own to whom especially He permits tribulations to come, and they are the signs of His love, it is good for us to have the.”
 (The Life of Christ, p.
-55)
+55).

 We, like Mary and Joseph, wonder why we cannot find answers to our grief, despite searching with all our strength.
 Their search for their beloved son was temporary.
 They found him after three days.
 But again, this prefigures the three days between Good Friday and Easter, and it gives us immense hope.
 Jesus has subjected all things under his authority, including death.
 With faith and hope in Jesus, our search is also only a temporary search.
 In faith and hope, we know that we will again be reunited with our children who have gone before us in death into eternal life.